-With Chroma V3.1 and newer, you will now have the option of creating files for your Palette 2 (Pro) along with the Palette/Palette+ capabilities offered in the past.
-This would only be used if you would prefer to use one of our supported slicers (Simplify3D, Cura, KISSlicer, Slic3r) instead of using CANVAS.
+Chroma provides you the option of creating files for your Palette 2 (Pro) along with the Palette/Palette+ capabilities offered in the past.
+This would only be used if you would prefer to use one of our supported slicers (Simplify3D, Cura, KISSlicer, Slic3r/PrusaSlicer) instead of using CANVAS.
 Please note: as CANVAS is capable of slicing and creating print files for your Palette and printer, you would not need to use Chroma or another slicer in combination with CANVAS.

 Creating a new Printer Profile

 When you first create a printer profile for Chroma, you will now have the option to choose between Palette/Palette 2 and Palette 2 (Pro).

 - In Chroma, select Profiles > Printer Profiles > New Profile

 - Once you've selected your printer (or entered your printer's details), you'll need to select your Palette Type.

 - If Palette 2 (Pro) is selected, you'll be able to select if a CANVAS Hub is connected (Connected Mode) or if you're using your Palette without a CANVAS Hub (Accessory Mode).